UdonDa/StarGAN-v2-pytorch-nonofficial/README.md

 This repository provides the non-official PyTorch implementation of the following paper:

+# Causion!
+Now, my implementation do not work well...
+I think the implementation of the generator is maybe wrong.
+If you notice the wrong part, please send the pull request!!

 > **StarGAN v2: Diverse Image Synthesis for Multiple Domains**<br>
 > Yunjey Choi*, Youngjung Uh*, Jaejun Yoo*, Jung-Woo Ha<sup>1,2</sup>    <br/>